OpenHumidistat/.github/profile/README.md

 It was found that the heat from the solenoid valves could affect the temperature in the measurement chamber.
 To alleviate this issue, a (60 mm) fan can be installed in the OpenHumidistat enclosure.
 Updated CAD files, as well as an updated version of the solenoid driver PCB with a fan header, are available to this end.

 ### Teensy 4.0 compatiblity
 The Teensy LC microcontroller board is getting less and less available due to supply issues with its microcontroller chip.
 Instead, the [Teensy 4.0](https://www.pjrc.com/store/teensy40.html) can be used as a drop-in replacement.
+It is pin-compatible and an upgrade in terms of specifications compared to the Teensy LC.
+The firmware has been prepared for compatibility with the Teensy 4.0.

 ## Publications
 First version, using Arduino Uno, single-loop PID controller, DHT22/AM2302 humidity sensor, and 16x2 character display: